jansmolders86/mediacenterjs/README.md

 Install NodeJS: http://nodejs.org/download/

-The program wil boot in setup mode, being accesible on localhost:3000 or 'IP of the server':3000
+The program wil boot in setup mode, being accessible on localhost:3000 or 'IP of the server':3000

 What is a MCJS App and how will it work?
 -------------